alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-12-day-124-forge-bellow-from-ironforge-textured-wow-ps1.md

 type: "post"
 ---

-In terms of “PS1 look”, the last daily that I was satisfied with was [Day 112: Tauren Mill Rigged and Animated (World of Warcraft PS1)](https://alfredbaudisch.com/dailies/day-112-tauren-mill-rigged-and-animated-world-of-warcraft-ps1/).
-The other ones don’t exactly look PS1-like.
+In terms of "PS1 look", the last daily that I was satisfied with was [Day 112: Tauren Mill Rigged and Animated (World of Warcraft PS1)](https://alfredbaudisch.com/dailies/day-112-tauren-mill-rigged-and-animated-world-of-warcraft-ps1/).
+The other ones don't exactly look PS1-like.

 With this one, I think I nailed the visuals and style again.
 Differences in the process: